chancencounters/bubble_dungeon/README.md

 - Get a green bundle with `webpack`
 - Learn enough `Easel.js` to render an object to the `Canvas` element

 **Day 2**: Dedicate this day to learning the `Easel.js` API.
-First, build out the `bubble` object to connect to the `grid` object.
-Then, use `grid.js` to create and render at the staggered grid.
+First, build out the `bubble` object to connect to the `game` object.
+Then, use `game.js` to create and render at the staggered grid.
 Goals for the day:

 - Complete the `bubble.js` module
-- Render a staggered grid to the `grid` using `Easel.js`
+- Render a staggered grid to the `board` using `Easel.js`

 **Day 3**: Implement the logic match-3 popping of bubbles and trajectory of bubble.